Coded-by-MJ/HNG-Internship/README.md

-# MY HNG INTERNSHIP REPO
+# HNG INTERNSHIP STAGE ONE

 ## Table of contents